KOTC Logo (C) 1996 Columbus Knox

 December 26th to January 1st

 KOTC holds a public celebration on the principals founded by

 KOTC's own BARBARA EASELY graced the EMILY ROLLINS guest chair.

 Barbara Easley is a community activist, life time KOTC member and former member of The Black Panther Party.

 She will be sharing 40 to 50 years of true life experiences.

 ~ ~ ~ ~ ~ ~

-Philadelphia is rich with history on woman of color.
-This will is an annual recognition with workshops, lectures, and performances.
+Philadelphia, Pennsylvania is rich with history on woman of color.
+This is a annual recognition with workshops, lectures, and performances.

 April is National Poetry Month!

 KOTC poets invites local poets from far and near to join us at our Creative Community Story Circle to drop a rhyme on these last days & times!